chrislatimer/minidevjam/lab_appendix2.md

 In this lab, we will configure your proxy to cache the results of a request for 60 seconds at a time.
 Once we’ve seen how this affects runtime performance, we’ll leverage the cache a different way -- explicitly defining the cache key and contents.
 We’ll populate this cache with an employee ID and demonstrate how to retrieve this value from cache with a LookupCache policy.

 ##Pre-requisites
 * You have an API proxy created in Apigee Edge.
-If not, jump back to “**Creating an API proxy**” lab.
+If not, jump back to [Lab 1 - Adding a new API Specification](lab1.md).

 ## Instructions
 ###Part 1 - Response Cache Policy